h-ARTS/quiz-game/Readme.md

 Quiz Ninja Game
 ===============

-This game is developed in an object-oriented way with the MVC Design Pattern.
-It was a lesson for me from sitepoint.
+This game is developed in object-oriented way with MVC Design Pattern.
+A lesson from sitepoint.

 ## How to start?